c200chromebook/Covid_Model/README.md

 | ![Diseased People - USA](diseased_people.png) |

-This should not be considered an actuarial model for purposes of ASOP41.
+This should not be considered any sort of actuarial model or communication.